 Subconsultant (with writer Martha Groves) on Angels Walk LA self-guided walking and public transportation trail that commemorates the history, architecture and culture of the old Central Avenue hub of African American life in Los Angeles during the Jim Crow era.
 The Angels Walks are designed to encourage pedestrians to discover and explore Los Angeles by connecting directly with major transit and rail lines.
 Installation in 2017.
 Los Angeles, CA. Winter 2017–present.

-Subconsultant with Galvin Preservation Associates Consulting team to research, write and do public engagement outreach for the African American History Context Statement for the Survey LA (Historic Resources Survey).
+Subconsultant with Galvin Preservation Associates Consulting team to research, write and do public engagement outreach for the African American History Context Statement for the Survey LA (Historic Resources Survey Report).
 My biggest part on this project is researching and writing the African American experience history, Los Angeles context and a timeline of historically significant events from 1850–1980.
-Los Angeles, CA. Fall 2016–present.
+Los Angeles, CA. Report publication date forthcoming.
+Fall 2016–present.